SSWConsulting/SSW.Rules.Content/rules/the-best-package-manager-for-react/rule.md

 ---
-seoDescription: Discover the best package manager for React development, balancing speed, reliability, and efficiency with npm, Yarn, or pnpm.
 type: rule
-title: Do you know the best package manager for React?
+title: Do you know the best package manager for Node?
+seoDescription: Learn about the best package manager for Node.js and Web Development
-uri: the-best-package-manager-for-react
+uri: best-package-manager-for-node
 authors:
   - title: Adam Stephensen
     url: https://ssw.com.au/people/adam-stephensen